What is Form 1098-T?

 What reporting changes occurred with Form 1098-T?

 In previous years, College of DuPage reported amounts in Box 2 of Form 1098-T. Box 2 included amounts billed to your student account for qualified tuition and related expenses.
 Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, the College will report in Box 1 the amount of qualified tuition and related expenses you paid during the calendar year.
+For additional questions on the information provided on your 1098-T, please see Understanding my 1098-T.

 What educational expenses are considered qualified tuition?